mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/gcp/quick-start-gcp/index.md

 ## Setup your gcloud CLI

 1. Install the CLI by following [GCP Install](https://cloud.google.com/sdk/docs/install).
-Select location for cluster using dkp create cluster gcp --location where the --location will default to us-west-1. ????????
+Select location for cluster using dkp create cluster gcp --location where the --location will default to us-west-1. ???????? <!NEED CONFIRMATION OF STEPS PRE-RELEASE>

 1. Create a Service account